 Get To Know Us

 Stand Up for Student Well-Being has been delivering effective programs for six years in four Ontario school boards.
-More than 1600 students and their teachers have benefitted from our programs (originally delivered under the name Happiness at School).
+More than 1600 students and their teachers have benefitted from our programs.
 Our program delivery model is unique and our Student “Playbooks” have been developed by educators to maximize the impact on learning.
 Due to the critical and extensive need for this kind of programming, we are in the process of registering as a charity in Ontario, Canada to expand our work.

 We would like you to meet our highly committed Board of Directors and our talented and dedicated Staff Team of Comedian Coaches.